 2.8.
 For workers’ compensation purposes.
 We may provide PHI to comply with workers’ compensation laws.

 2.9.
 To provide appointment reminders and health-related benefits or services.
 We may use PHI to provide appointment reminders.
-We may also give you information about treatment alternatives, or other health care services or benefits we offer.
-You can opt out of receiving this type of information by contacting the person listed at the end of this notice.
+We may also give you information about treatment alternatives, or other health care services or benefits we provide.

 2.10.
 For fundraising activities.
-We may use PHI to raise funds for our organization to support our health care services, research and educational programs.
-You have the right to opt out of being contacted for and participating in our fundraising efforts by contacting the person listed at the end of this notice.
+We may use PHI to raise funds for our organization.
+You have the right to opt out of receiving fundraising communications.

 3. Uses and Disclosures to Which You Have an Opportunity to Object.